Fast Splitting Algorithms for Sparsity-Constrained and Noisy Group Testing: Proof of Theorem (Finitely Divisible Items)

 \begin{proof} Since there are $k$ defective items, at most $k$ nodes at a given level can be defective.
 Hence, since each node is placed in a single test, at most $k$ tests out of the $Ck(n/k)^{1/\gamma'}$ tests at the given level can be positive.
 Since the test placements are independent and uniform, it follows that for any non-defective node, the probability of being in a positive test is at most $k/T_{\text{len}}=k/\big(Ck(n/k)^{1/\gamma'}\big)=(1/C)(n/k)^{-1/\gamma'}$. \end{proof}

-In view of this lemma, when starting at any non-defective child of any defective node, we can view any further branches down the non-defective sub-tree as ``continuing'' (i.e., the $M^{1/(\gamma'-1)}$ children are marked as possibility defective) with probability at most $(1/C)(n/k)^{-1/\gamma'}$, in particular implying the following.
+In view of this lemma, when starting at any non-defective child of any defective node, we can view any further branches down the non-defective sub-tree as ``continuing'' (i.e., the $M^{1/(\gamma'-1)}$ children are marked as possibility defective) with probability at most $(1/C)(n/k)^{-1/\gamma'}$, in particular implying Lemma \ref{lem:gamma_prob_of_nondef_node_at_dist_away} below.
+Before stating the lemma, we introduce some terminology that well help us make more concise statements: \begin{itemize} \item We say that a node is \emph{reached} if all of its ancestors are placed in positive tests, so the node will be considered possibly defective.
+This is in contrast to nodes that are not reached (by the decoding algorithm) because one of their ancestors is found to be non-defective. \item For any non-defective node, we define its \emph{distance to the defective tree} as the smallest number of edges that needs to be traversed to reach a defective node (e.g., $\Delta = 1$ for a non-defective child of a defective node). \end{itemize}